aradhana-56/Modern-Calculator/README.md

 <h3>Description</h3>
 <p>
 This is a modern, GUI-based calculator built using <strong>HTML</strong>, <strong>CSS</strong>, and <strong>JavaScript</strong>.
-It supports fundamental arithmetic operations along with additional mathematical functions like square root, square, and reciprocal.
+It supports fundamental arithmetic operations.
 The calculator features a toggleable light and dark theme for better user experience and visual comfort.
 </p>
 <p>